wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ## Including embedded metadata

 For any resource in the example, you can add an `embedRhymeMetadata` query parameter to the URL to see additional details from the framework that were collected while rendering the resource.
-If you set this parameter in the `company:prferences` link template in the entry point, this parameter will be automatically added to all links while browsing through the resources.
+If you set this parameter in the `company:preferences` link template in the entry point, this parameter will be automatically added to all links while browsing through the resources.

 This metadata is especially interesting on the `company:detailedEmployee` resources, as it will also show you exactly which other employee and manager resources have been loaded in the background using the `HalApiClient`.